-"What fruity freshness in this bouquet, with hints of red berries and licorice.
-This wine immediately makes you want to drink it.
-Its sapid, digestible, and juicy character on the palate also contributes to this."
-(Yves Beck 2021) - The Delon family, who run the famous Châteaux Léoville Las Cases, Clos du Marquis, and Nénin, also manage the Potensac estate in the Médoc AOC.
-Thanks to their unparalleled expertise, the wines are consistently excellent and offer outstanding value for money.
-This is evident in Chapelle de Potensac 2019, an accessible and delicious second wine!
+“What a burst of fruity freshness in this bouquet, with hints of red berries and licorice.
+From the very first sip, this wine makes you want to drink it.
+Its savory, easy-drinking, and juicy character on the palate also contributes to this appeal.”
+(Yves Beck 2021) - The Delon family, which owns the famous Châteaux Léoville Las Cases, Clos du Marquis, and Nénin, also manages the Potensac estate in the Médoc AOC.
+Thanks to their unparalleled expertise, the wines offer consistent quality and excellent value for money.
+As evidenced by Chapelle de Potensac 2019, an accessible and delicious second wine!

 Buy your Potensac wines at the best price in a private sale!